Fifteen of the most intimidating UFC fighters on the planet

 But while some do actually look like your average office employee.
 There are others who stand out as some of the most menacing people on the planet.
 So with that, we wanted to take a rundown of some of the most intimidating MMA fighters in history.
 Who would make a regular person quake in their boots.

 One of the most accomplished, not just MMA fighters, but combat sports athletes in the world.
-Dutch fighter Alistair Overeem has been in active competition since 1999.
+Dutch fighter Alistair Overeem has been inactive competition since 1999.
 Overeem holds the unique achievement of being the heavyweight champion across three major global promotions.
 Those being K-1 kickboxing and then Dream and Strikeforce in MMA.

 A former middleweight, over the years Alistair has been able to add some serious additional muscle.
 Eventually settling at heavyweight where he saw his most prolific success.
 In a division where at one point he would go on a twelve fight win streak, looking for a time unbeatable.

-But it was his diet and subsequent transformation into an absolute monster which would eventually raise some eyebrows.
+But it was his diet and subsequent transformation into an absolute monster that would eventually raise some eyebrows.
 And when in 2012 he tested positive for grossly elevated levels of testosterone.
-The cat had escaped the bag and his dietary intake which consisted of massive amounts of horsemeat.
+The cat had escaped the bag and his dietary intake consisted of massive amounts of horsemeat.
 Showed some additional ingredients to help the Dutch hulk bulk his mass.

 Another “monster” in the sport of mixed martial arts, was the two-time NJCAA All-American, WWE wrestling superstar Brock Lesnar.
 Lesnar who was one of the biggest names in professional wrestling decided in 2006 to turn his attention to the sport of mixed martial arts.